-As of the date of the execution of this Agreement by the parties, the Township shall provide major medical, hospitalization, life insurance protection, dental and vision care.
-[Each full-time employee shall pay a portion of the medical premium as directed by P.L.
-2011 C.78, and where appropriate, for dependent insurance coverage.]
+insurance protection, dental and vision care.
+[The Township will pay the full premium for each full-time employee, and where appropriate, for family plan insurance coverage.]
 Notwithstanding the sunset and during the term of this agreement, Employees shall continue to pay contributions toward health care premiums as provided in Public Laws 2011, Chapter 78.
+The present carrier is Blue Cross and Blue Shield of New Jersey.